 Mark A. Kirsch is a partner in the New York office of Gibson, Dunn & Crutcher.
 Mr. Kirsch is a trial lawyer whose practice focuses on complex securities, white collar, commercial and antitrust litigation.
-Mr. Kirsch serves on the Executive Committee of the Firm, and since 2015 has been Co-Partner In Charge of the New York Office.
-He previously served as Global Co-Chair of Gibson Dunn’s litigation practice from 2009-2014.
+Mr. Kirsch serves on the Executive Committee of the Firm.
+He previously served as Co-Partner In Charge of the New York Office from 2015-2021 and Global Co-Chair of Gibson Dunn’s litigation practice from 2009-2014.